-Under the Juvenile Justice School Nutrition Services section leadership, Juvenile Justice foodservice professionals have been honored with several awards and recognition at the local, state, and national level through innovative ways to promote local wellness initiatives and activities, fitness/physical education activities and healthy eating habits for the residential youth.
-With the collaboration of other sections within Juvenile Justice - Facility Operations, Treatment and Education and Health Care Services, YDCs consistently involve the residential youth in local wellness initiatives and events such as cultivating herb gardens and vegetable gardens, designing nutrition education bulletin board displays, guest speakers such as local farmers and health care professionals, health/wellness fairs, taste testing and much more to provide support and resources for the residential youth in our care.
+Juvenile Justice food service professionals have been honored with several awards at the local, state and national level through innovative ways to promote local wellness initiatives and activities, fitness/physical education activities and healthy eating habits for the youth.
+Collaboration of other sections within Juvenile Justice - Facility Operations, Clinical Services and Programs, Education and Health Care Services have been vital to achieve high standards for Nutrition services recognition.

-Health Services
+• Health Services

-Health Care Services provided complete health assessments and developmentally appropriate health education for juveniles in the Department's care.
-All YDC youth receive a health assessment/health history by a registered nurse upon admission.
-As well as a physical examination by a licensed physician (working under contract) within seven days of admission.
+Health Care Services provided complete health assessments and developmentally appropriate health education for juveniles in the Division's care.
+All YDC youth receive a health assessment/health history by a registered nurse upon admission, as well as a physical examination by a licensed medical provider (working under contract) within seven days of admission.
 Sick call is conducted daily and a registered nurse is available to respond to juvenile medical complaints on a daily basis as well as to determine if additional medical care is needed.
 A medical provider and adolescent psychiatric providers are available on a contractual basis at each YDC facility to provide onsite psychiatric services weekly.
 Additionally, oral health care, including preventive sealants programs, in partnership with North Carolina Public Health were provided to juveniles in all YDC setting.

-Juveniles have access to community based medical specialists (e.g., dental, endodontic, orthopedics, cardiology) for treatment as needed.
-The focus of health services is to provides youth entering a YDC preventive health care and intervention for urgent and emergent health needs.
-Establishing a baseline and intervening with health education and assessment to identify health issues prior to irreversible negative health outcomes.
-In doing so, health care staff strive to mitigate any lifelong impact on quality of life and future productivity.
+Juveniles have access to community-based medical specialists (e.g., dental, endodontic, orthopedics, cardiology) for treatment as needed.
+The focus of health services is to provide youth entering a YDC preventive health care and intervention for urgent and emergent health needs.
+By establishing a baseline and intervening with health education and assessment to identify health issues prior to irreversible negative health outcomes, health care staff strive to mitigate any lifelong impact on quality of life and future productivity.